Structured Visualization Design Knowledge for Grounding Generative Reasoning and Situated Feedback: Discussion

 \section{Discussion}

-We position our cataloging scheme as a complement to existing formal systems rather than a replacement.
-The feedback demonstration in \autoref{sec:application} illustrates this relationship: VizLinter and Draco returned zero violations for a chart that nonetheless admitted contextually relevant improvements for its specific audience and task.
+We position our cataloging scheme as a complement to existing formal systems.
+The feedback demonstration in \cref{sec:application} illustrates this relationship: VizLinter and Draco returned zero violations for a chart that nonetheless admitted contextually relevant improvements for its specific audience and task.
 Symbolic constraint systems excel at enforcing structural validity, such as verifying that axes are labeled, encodings are consistent, and visual channels are not overloaded.
-Our scheme addresses what they cannot address: situated guidance that responds to factors like audience literacy, rhetorical goals, and domain conventions.
+Our scheme addresses what they cannot: situated guidance that responds to factors such as audience literacy, rhetorical goals, and domain conventions.
 By layering catalog-grounded retrieval on top of formal validation, systems can combine the precision of symbolic verification with the contextual responsiveness of retrieval-augmented generation.
+This separation also addresses a practical concern regarding the grounding of generative models.
+Providing full papers in LLM contexts has two problems.
+First, context length is finite; a single paper consumes thousands of tokens.
+Second, papers optimize for human comprehension.
+They interleave methodological details, statistical reporting, and discursive framing, diluting the signal for a system seeking actionable design advice.
+Academic publishing binds insights to narrative structure---papers shaped by disciplinary conventions and rhetorical forms that serve readers but hinder retrieval.
+Our cataloging scheme decouples insight from narrative.
+Treating each guideline as a data object with typed metadata and explicit provenance, we create assets that are independently addressable, semantically retrievable, and usable by both human readers and automated agents.
+We operationalized this structure in our empirical study (\cref{sec:evaluation}) by retrieving query-relevant guidelines from their \texttt{title}, \texttt{description}, and \texttt{context}, and then injecting the corresponding \texttt{advice} sections to ground generative reasoning.
+Developing a more efficient retrieval procedure and systematically evaluating retrieval quality for visualization-guideline corpora remain future work.